gtancev/design-R/README.md

 # design-R
-Web app for experimental design.
+Web app for experimental design based on Streamlit.
-Based on streamlit.